pfekin/summation-based-transformers/README.md

 ## Citation

-If you use this code in your research, please cite:
+If you use this code, algorithms, or ideas from this project in your research, please cite the work:

 ```bibtex
 @article{representational_superposition_2025,